jackzhy96/SurgPose/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11111149.svg)](https://zenodo.org/badge/latestdoi/{github_id})

 ## Dataset Description
 This is the assisted annotation.
 Top-down human pose estimation methods require this label as a part of the input.
-We provide a reference bounding box label derived from the instance-level SAM 2 segmentation mask.
-You can also generate the bounding box from the keypoint ground truth or use any object detection algorithm if needed.
+We provide a reference bounding box label derived from the instance-level SAM 2 segmentation mask (Please note that there are some wrong bounding boxes due to the segmentation error).
+You can also generate more compact bounding boxes from the keypoint ground truth or use any object detection algorithm if needed.

 ### Annotation Structures
 1. Keypoint: